Keysaw/laravel-filament-maintenance/README.md

 This plugin allows you to easily toggle maintenance mode from your Filament Admin Panel.
 You can also set a secret token to bypass the maintenance mode.

+## Requirements

+This plugin was developed for Filament v2, and will soon be archived.

+If you're using Filament v3, please check out the new repository for the plugin: [brickx/maintenance-switch](https://github.com/Keysaw/maintenance-switch).

 ## Installation

 You can install the package via composer: